Managing Loan Debt

 A “debt management plan” is one way to repay money you owe.
 Here is how it works:

-- You all agree to a plan for how you will repay the money you owe.
+• You all agree to a plan for how to repay the money you owe.

 What is a debt settlement plan?

 Some people say a “debt settlement plan” is a way to repay money you owe.
-But many companies that offer these plans make promises they cannot keep.
+However, many companies offering these plans make promises they cannot keep.
 Many people who use debt settlement plans find they owe more money, not less.
-These companies charge you a lot of money, and then they do not help you.
+These companies charge you a lot of money and do not help you.

 What do I do about calls from debt collectors?